julienlau/tpcx-hs/README.md

 ## Releases

+- 2.2.1 : (not a TPC release) improve shell for better error handling and auto-tuning + remove spark conf print in the logs
 - 2.2.0 : (not a TPC release) feat : add support for spark on kubernetes scheduler, spark v3 and custom hadoop defaultFS
 - 2.1.0 : (not a TPC release) add support for spark on mesos scheduler and spark v2
 - 2.0.3 : last release from TPC.
 Only support spark 1.6 using yarn scheduler.